AndreKuratomi/finances_tables_to_db_and_mail/README.md

 ## About

 <p>The application <b>finances_table_to_db_and_mail</b> was developed to automatise monthly email sent of invoices and bills to a company clients.
 It works with the company <strong>sharepoint</strong>'s folders, emails elaboration with files attachment and reports elaboration of succesfull and non-successfull cases.
-This application is made to non-developers operate it.
+This application is made to non-developers operate it and can be used once a month or more according to the demand.
+It is only runned manually for this version.

 This application uses <strong>[Python](https://www.python.org/downloads/)</strong>'s framework <strong>[Django](https://www.djangoproject.com/)</strong>, the libs <strong>[OpenPyXl](https://openpyxl.readthedocs.io/en/stable/tutorial.html)</strong>, <strong>[Pandas](https://pandas.pydata.org/docs/)</strong> and <strong>[Selenium](https://pypi.org/project/selenium/)</strong>, the <strong>[SQLite3](https://docs.python.org/3/library/sqlite3.html)</strong> database and a windows .bat file that runs the whole application.